-West Georgia Technical College provides equal educational opportunities to qualified prospective and current students with special needs.
-Assistance is available for individuals who present with a temporary or permanent physical or psychological disability or with a learning disorder; including attention deficit disorder, acquired brain injury or autism.
-To receive services, an individual must provide recent documentation from a qualified professional which is compliant with the Technical College System of Georgia (TCSG) documentation requirements for special services and classroom accommodations.
-Documentation must clearly indicate the presence of a physical, psychological or learning disorder with a listing of recommended accommodations.
+West Georgia Technical College provides equal educational opportunities to prospective and current students who meet the disability criteria of the American Disabilities Act of 1990 and the 504 Rehabilitation Act of 1973.
+Assistance is available for individuals who present with a temporary or permanent.
+To receive services, an individual must provide recent documentation from a qualified professional which is compliant with the West Georgia Technical College documentation requirements for accommodations

 A person with a disability is any person who:

-A person must meet the academic and technical standards required for admission to participate in a program of study with or without reasonable accommodations.
+A person must meet the admissions requirements and the technical standards required for a program of study with or without reasonable accommodations.

-To establish eligibility, a prospective or current student must request services by contacting the Accessibility Services/Special Populations Coordinator to ensure timely services.
+To establish eligibility, a prospective or current student must request services by submitting documentation of a disability to the Accessibility Services Coordinator.

-- Generally, an IEP and 504 plan is not sufficient for college courses.
-Services are implemented temporarily for one semester, if approved for services.
+Generally, an IEP and 504 Plan is not sufficient for college courses.
+However, accommodations may be implemented temporarily (one semester), if approved for services.

 Please allow 7 business days for the scheduling of the initial intake interview and 7 business days to arrange a sign language interpreter.

-If a student has never been evaluated to establish eligibility for a disability, or is in need of a current evaluation, the Accessibility Services/Special Populations Coordinator may refer the student to the appropriate resource agency at the expense of the student.
+If a student has never been evaluated to establish eligibility for a disability, or needs a current evaluation, the Accessibility Services Coordinator may refer the student to the appropriate resource agency at the expense of the student.